metzmitchell/rowan-remodeler-playbook/Playbooks/marketing-strategy-analysis-custom-home-builders-vs-design-build-remodelers.md

     *   **Disqualifiers:** Clients seeking quotes from 10+ contractors or trying to pit a separate architect's plans against the firm's.
 An obsessive focus on price without regard to process.
 Unrealistic expectations about timeline and the inherent disruption of remodeling.
 ## Positioning & Messaging Framework

 A company's positioning defines its specific place in the market, while its messaging communicates that position to the right audience.
-For Custom Home Builders and Design-Build Remodelers, these frameworks must be built on entirely different psychological foundations: one of aspirational creation and the other of practical transformation.
+For Design-Build Remodelers and Design-Build Remodelers, these frameworks must be built on entirely different psychological foundations: one of aspirational creation and the other of practical transformation.

-### Custom Home Builder: The Visionary Partner
+### Design-Build Remodeler: The Visionary Partner

-The core positioning for a custom builder is that of a master artisan and expert guide, capable of transforming a client's grand, abstract vision into a tangible, legacy home.
+The core positioning for a Design-Build Remodeler is that of a master artisan and expert guide, capable of transforming a client's grand, abstract vision into a tangible, legacy home.
 The messaging must inspire confidence in their ability to manage immense complexity while honoring the client's unique dream.

 #### Positioning Statement

-*   **Template:** For **[Affluent, Vision-Driven Homeowner]** who wants to **[Create a One-of-a-Kind Legacy Home]**, **[Builder Name]** is the premier **[Custom Home Builder]** that delivers **[Unparalleled Craftsmanship and a Collaborative, Transparent Experience]**.
+*   **Template:** For **[Affluent, Vision-Driven Homeowner]** who wants to **[Create a One-of-a-Kind Legacy Home]**, **[Builder Name]** is the premier **[Design-Build Remodeler]** that delivers **[Unparalleled Craftsmanship and a Collaborative, Transparent Experience]**.
 Unlike other builders, only **[Builder Name]** offers **[A Proven Process for Translating Vision to Reality, from Land Analysis to Final Detail]**.
-*   **Example:** For discerning clients in the Chicago suburbs who want to create a one-of-a-kind legacy home, *Michael Bennett Homes* is the premier custom home builder that delivers architectural excellence and a flawless build experience.
+*   **Example:** For discerning clients in the Chicago suburbs who want to create a one-of-a-kind legacy home, *Michael Bennett Homes* is the premier design-build remodeler that delivers architectural excellence and a flawless build experience.
 Unlike other builders, only *Michael Bennett Homes* combines elite design partnerships with integrated build strategies to bring the most ambitious visions to life, on time and on budget [citation: 32].

 #### Message Pillars